Veri5ied/empirejs/README.md

 The sole aim of building this empire is to become an expert in using the JavaScript language both as a standalone tool and in combination with other tools.

 <br>

-The project will be updated from time to time as I keep learning and exploring new concepts and new things.
+This project repo will be updated from time to time as I keep learning and exploring new concepts and new things.

 Happy Hacking!!!!